How to Ditch Coffee Cups

 Since this option means you’ll have to stay at the shop until you finish your drink, enjoy taking a few extra minutes to linger over your coffee rather than rocketing out the door to start your day.

 Of course, another way to avoid getting a paper coffee cup is by brewing your coffee or tea at home, instead.
 You can pop it into a travel mug to take it with you, or just enjoy your cup at home instead.
 We recognize that there are times that only your beloved coffee shop brew will do, but in the interest of sharing all of the options: this one certainly does the trick!

 When all else fails…

-Even if the paper coffee cup itself isn’t recyclable, the paper sleeve meant to protect your hands from the heat most likely is, as is the lid.
-If you find yourself with coffee in a paper coffee cup, whether by accident or just because you really needed it that day, deconstruct your cup when you’re finished drinking: recycle the cardboard sleeve, check the recycling number on the lid and dispose of it accordingly, then pop that coffee cup in the trash and resolve to do it differently next time.
+Even if the paper coffee cup itself isn’t recyclable, the paper sleeve meant to protect your hands from the heat is.
+If you find yourself with coffee in a paper coffee cup, whether by accident or just because you really needed it that day, deconstruct your cup when you’re finished drinking: recycle the cardboard sleeve then pop that coffee cup and lid in the trash and resolve to do it differently next time.